ioBroker/ioBroker.javascript/README.md

 The optional error code will be given in callback.

+### name
+    log('Script ' + name + ' started!')

+It is not a function.
+It is a variable with script name, that is visible in script scope.

 ## Scripts activity

 There is a possibility to enabled and disable scripts via states.
 For every script the state will be created with name **javascript.INSTANCE.scriptEnabled.SCRIPT_NAME**.